GSA-TTS/FAC-transition-site/src/status/index.md

 This page tracks the operating status of the FAC, both for audit submission and search.

+## March 25, 2024

+[Search](https://app.fac.gov/dissemination/search/) is now fully restored and available for users.
+We split search functionality into two pages:

+* [Basic search](https://app.fac.gov/dissemination/search/): supports real-time search.
+We recommend this page for auditors and auditees who would like to confirm their submissions are complete.
+* [Advanced search](https://app.fac.gov/dissemination/search/advanced/): supports search features typically required by federal users.
+Updated nightly.

+If you have questions about search, please [contact the FAC helpdesk.](https://support.fac.gov/hc/en-us/requests/new)

 ## March 22, 2024

 Our engineering team continues to test the new infrastructure supporting search.

 We are continuing to upload [static lists of submitted reports]({{ config.baseUrl }}status/findings) daily for audit resoluiton officials.

-If you have questions about search or the audit resolution lists, please [contact the FAC helpdesk](https://support.fac.gov/hc/en-us/requests/new)
+If you have questions about search or the audit resolution lists, please [contact the FAC helpdesk](https://support.fac.gov/hc/en-us/requests/new).

 ## March 21, 2024